-Table 6 above shows that there was no significant relationship between the age of farmers and information channels of underutilised legumes' farmers in Oke -Ogun area of Oyo state.
+Table 6 above shows that there was no significant relationship between the age of farmers and information channels of farmers who cultivate underutilised legumes in Oke -Ogun area of Oyo State.
 This implies that age has nothing to do with information channels of respondents in the study area.